Yujia-Yan/Transkun/README.md

 ```bash
 $ transkun input.mp3 output.mid --device cuda
 ```
+The shipped checkpoint is trained without pedal extension of notes, and with data augmentation (which I believe is closer to a real performance).
+For more checkpoints, see [Model Cards](#model-cards)

 ## Overview

 <img width="1405" alt="image" src="https://user-images.githubusercontent.com/1996534/183318064-db32dbef-500d-4710-93a1-10acd3eb8825.png">

 This system works as follows:
 1. A score tensor is computed from the input audio that scores every possible intervals for whether or not being an event.
 2. The score tensor computed in (1) is then decoded by the proposed semi-CRF layer to obtain event intervals directly via dynamic programming (viterbi).
 3. Attributes, e.g., velocity and refined onset/offset position, associated with each interval are then predicted from the extracted event intervals from (2).

+### V2
+In V2, as demonsrated in ISMIR 2024 paper, changes from V1:
+1. the model architecture is replaced with a transformer
+2. The Score module is simplified with Scaled Inner Product Interval Scaling.
+The noise score is now zero tensor for compatibility with V1.
+3. Segmentwise processing now handles incomplete events for longer duration

 ## Basic Usage